kdineshreddy009/pinkblue/README.md

             http://localhost:9443/

 - If you login with staff, you will be able to only add inventory & status will be pending.
-If logged as owner you can with out approval and owner can fetch & approve it
+If logged as owner, you can add without approval and owner can fetch pending inventory & approve it